CowKeyMan/Supercell-2023-SWE-Intern-Exercise/documentation/Documents/ProjectDocumentation/SolutionsExplanation.rst

 General
 +++++++

 #.
-The project starts at the main, which is located in `src/task1.cpp`.
-This module initialises all the components and feeds one into the other
+The project starts at the main, which is located in `src/task<task number>.cpp` or `src/benchmark.cpp`.
+This module initialises all the components and feeds them to one another.
 #.
-The FileLineIterator takes a filename as input and then serves it line by line.
+The FileLineIterator takes a filename as input, then it opens it and serves it line by line.
 #.
 The UserMap is a class which contains an ordered map of the Users.
-This map maps names to their respective Users.
+This map maps usernames (strings) to their respective Users.
 When a user is accessed but not found, it is instead created on the fly.
 #.
-The User is the data subject and stores the values.
+The User is the data subject and stores the values as an unordered map of a string to a Value object.

-   * Each value has a timestamp and the actual string.
+   * Each Value has a timestamp and the actual string.

 #.
 The UserUpdateObserver observes the user when it updates a value, so that it may broadcast the change to their friends.
 #.
 The TaskHandler is where the work happens.
 Here, the json string given by the FileLineIterator is parsed, and the tasks (*make_friends, del_friends* or *update*) are executed.